 When you subsequently sell the shares that you purchased under the ESPP, any gain will not be subject to tax, provided that you hold the shares for more than six months.
-If you hold the shares for six months or less, you will be taxed on the difference between the sale price of the shares and the fair market value of the shares on the purchase date, although there is a risk that the tax authorities may consider that tax should apply on the difference between the sale price of the shares and the purchase price (creating a potential double tax issue).
-Thus, you should contact your personal tax advisor for additional details before selling any shares.
+If you hold the shares for six months or less, you will likely be taxed on the difference between the sale price of the shares and the fair market value of the shares on the purchase date.